Post-mortem on a deep learning contest: a Simpson's paradox and the complementary roles of scale metrics versus shape metrics: Introduction

-We consider two classes of metrics that have been used to predict NN model quality: norm-based metrics from SLT (e.g., \SPECTRALNORM below); and HT-based metrics from HT-SR theory (e.g., \ALPHA below).
-The former norm-based metrics describe the ``scale'' associated with the model implicitly-learned by the training process, whereas the later HT (or Power Law (PL)) metrics describe ``shape'' of the implicitly-learned model.
-The former norm-based ``scale'' metrics have been used to provide generalization theory upper bound on simple models, \footnote{Essentially, a bound on scale leads to a bound on generalization.} but empirically they can perform in strange and counter-intuituve ways on even moderately-large realistic models~\cite{JNBx19_fantastic_TR}.
-The latter HT-based ``shape'' metrics \footnote{Heavy-tailed distributions are probability distributions with a relatively large amount of probability mass very far from the mean, i.e., in which ``unusual'' events are relatively likely to happen.
-The precise functional form of the tail is less relevant for us, but for simplicity we will consider parameters from truncated power laws that have been fit to empirical data.
-See Section~\ref{sxn:scale_shape_parameters} for details.} have been central to HT-SR theory~\cite{MM18_TR,MM19_HTSR_ICML,MM20_SDM}, which is based on statistical mechanics \footnote{In the statistical mechanics approach to learning, generalization is related to volumes and thus the shape of a distribution, moreso than the scale of the distribution~\cite{EB01_BOOK}.} and heavy-tailed random matrix theory.
-They do extremely well at predicting trends in the quality of SOTA NNs, even without access to training or testing data~\cite{MM20a_trends_TR,MM20a_trends_NatComm}.
+Because \ALPHAHAT combines two complementary metrics, we consider two classes of metrics that have been used to predict DNN model quality: norm-based metrics from SLT (e.g., \SPECTRALNORM below); and HT-based metrics from HT-SR theory (e.g., \ALPHA below).
+The norm-based metrics describe the \SCALE associated with the model implicitly-learned by the training process, and have been used to provide generalization theory upper bound on simple models, \footnote{Basically, a bound on scale leads to a bound on generalization.} but empirically they can perform in strange and counter-intuituve ways on even moderately-large realistic models~\cite{JNBx19_fantastic_TR}.
+The HT (or other PL) metrics describe the \SHAPE of the implicitly-learned model, are related to HT-SR theory~\cite{MM18_TR_JMLRversion,MM19_HTSR_ICML,MM20_SDM}, and have been conjectured to perform well when only varying solver hyperparmeters like batch-size.